 You’ll enhance your engineering knowledge in structures, geotechnics, materials and building physics and demonstrate an integrated understanding of creative and technical building design in your third year design studio work (typically a multi-storey office building design).
 You’ll also undertake an individual research project which will enhance your research and independent study skills.

-You can choose to take up a one year industrial placement which will extend your degree by 12 months.
+During your course, you’ll be given the opportunity to advance your skill set and experience further.
+You can apply to undertake a one-year industrial work placement which will extend your degree by 12 months.

 The list shown below represents typical modules/components studied and may change from time to time.
 Read more in our terms and conditions.

 Architecture and Sustainability – 20 credits

 This module will introduce you to the history, theories and cultural context of the built environment and architecture, and its impact on people, society and environment.
 There’s a focus on the sustainability and environmental impact of projects and infrastructure, especially in the context of climate change.

 Surveying, Construction Technology and Management – 20 credits

 This module will introduce you to construction processes and will highlight applicable codes of practice and industry standards.
 It introduces some aspects of management, particularly those associated with a construction project.
 There’s focus on surveying techniques including use of commonly used industry equipment and technologies along with how these can be used to produce survey plans and set out structures.

 Structural Analysis and Design 1 – 20 credits